NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 For the nuspec equivalent, take a look at [nuspec reference for icon](nuspec.md#icon).

 > [!Tip]
-> You can specify both PackageIcon and PackageIconUrl to maintain backward compatibility with sources that do not support PackageIcon.
-Visual Studio will support PackageIcon for packages coming from a folder-based source in a future release.
+> You can specify both `PackageIcon` and `PackageIconUrl` to maintain backward compatibility with sources that do not support `PackageIcon`.
+Visual Studio will support `PackageIcon` for packages coming from a folder-based source in a future release.

 ### Output assemblies